-Both items are produced in Portugal by the furniture company Época, whose client portfolio includes Álvaro Siza Vieira and Philippe Stark.
+Both items are produced in Portugal by the furniture company Época, whose client portfolio includes Álvaro Siza Vieira and Philippe Stark

 Further information about Be Brasil:

-Any visitor to Milan's Design Week (held in Milan between April 17-22) upon entering the Brazilian space, located on Via Maroncelli 14, will journey through time in the company of Brazilian design: from modernist masters such as Oscar Niemeyer, Lina Bo Bardi and Sérgio Rodrigues to the contemporary highlights of Gustavo Martini, Gisela Simas and Jader Almeida, among other talents.
-Organised by the Brazilian Trade and Investment Promotion Agency (Apex-Brasil), the Be Brasil showcase will be presented in Spazio Edit, and profiles the work of 65 Brazilian designers and companies, in the most important design and furniture event of the year.
+Any visitor to Milan's Design Week (held in Milan between April 17-22) upon entering the Brazilian space, located on Via Maroncelli 14, will journey through time in the company of Brazilian design : from modernist masters such as Oscar Niemeyer, Lina Bo Bardi and Sérgio Rodrigues to the contemporary highlights of Gustavo Martini, Gisela Simas and Jader Almeida, among other talents.
+Organized by the Brazilian Trade and Investment Promotion Agency (Apex-Brasil), the Be Brasil showcase will be presented in Spazio Edit, and profiles the work of 65 Brazilian designers and companies, in the most important design and furniture event of the year.

-The exhibition, held during Milan Design Week, combines everything from handcrafted creations to industrialised products.
+The exhibition, held during Milan Design Week, combines everything from handcrafted creations to industrialized products.
 The goal is to highlight the main competitive attributes of Brazilian design - creativity, innovation and sustainability - exhibiting furniture, lamps, ceramics and ornamental stones.
 The Brazilian space will include furniture, product design, decorative objects, lighting and ornamental stones.
 There will be a showcase including highlights from the Casa Vogue Prize and the best Brazilian coverings chosen from the selection to be held during Expo Revestir, the main event of the sector in Latin America, held in March in São Paulo.